JWW127/tokyo-3/README.md

 ### Animations

 Animations are linked to their corresponding color.
-The red, green, random color options have no animations.
+The green and random color options have no animations.

 ## Trouble Shooting